seanbradley/Reality/README.md

 # MODELS OF REALITY -- 10,000 BC TO 2030 AD

-This repo contains a scatterplot and findings that summarize the key takeaways from a conversation I had with ChatGPT 4.0 in mid-April 2023 about the historical and projected nature of major models or maps of human reality and/or consciousness.
+This repo contains a summary scatterplot and findings--i.e., the key takeaways--from a conversation I had with ChatGPT 4.0 in mid-April 2023 about the historical and projected nature of major models or maps of human reality and/or consciousness.

+The goal of the conversation was to create a "map of maps"--a historical and possibly strategically useful view to how mankind tries to make sense of the universe or, more broadly, everything.
+I synonymously refer to these maps as models or paradigms or Weltanschauungen.

-## MODEL CATEGORIES / PARADIGMS OF THOUGHT
+## MODEL CATEGORIES

-The following categorical groupings of philosophical / scientific / religious paradigms were discussed.
+The following categorical groupings of philosophical / scientific / religious paradigms were discussed with the AI.

 * Classical Physics (e.g., Newton)
 * Heliocentric Models (e.g, Copernicus)